Skip to main content

 ls /usr/local/bin/k3s || echo "K3s binary file has been deleted"

-# Verify if related namespaces have residuals
+# Verify namespace residuals

 kubectl get ns | grep -E "csghub|nfs|nvdp"

-# Verify if residual directories have been deleted
+# Verify residual directories are deleted

 ls /var/lib/rancher || echo "K3s data directory has been deleted"